Skip to content

 Using , the actual source frequency is 558.24 THz.

-Current spectrum state
+Current spectrum reading

 Band: Visible light, lambda_0 = 537.03 nm, f = 558.24 THz